IN BRIEF

 What is the future outlook for trading bots in financial markets?
 The trading bot market is projected to grow significantly, driven by advancements in AI technology and increasing acceptance of automated trading systems.
 Their impact on financial markets will likely continue to evolve as technology develops.

-How to craft a trading bot algorithm from scratch
+How to scale your trading bot operations

-Navigating the complexities of trading bot regulations
+Understanding the lifecycle of a trading bot